cepiel/WordleAI/README.md

 ## Play Wordle
 This mode allows you to play traditional Wordle in the command line!
 You will be asked to input your guesses, and you have 6 guesses to get to the right answer.
 You will receive colored positional clues for each guess.
 It will also validate your guesses to ensure they are actual 5 letter words in the dictionary.
 Play by running `play_wordle.py`.

+## Wordle Tutorial
+This is a Wordle Tutorial, which is a commented, guided walkthrough of how to make the Wordle AI.
+Modeled after school or university programming projects, it is designed for beginner programmers, to give hints and ideas on how to develop a Wordle AI on their own.
+Find this in `wordle_tutorial.py`.

 ## Setup
 You may need to run `pip install colorama` and `pip install termcolor` to download the colored text dependencies before you run the apps.